crash-and-compile/dc24-problems/genetics-hard/problem.md

 ## INPUT
 You will be given a representation of the DNA structure with the primary strand using capital letters for the nucleotides (A=Adenine, C=Cytosine, etc.) and with the complimentary strand using lowercase letters to represent nucleotides (a=adenine, c=cytosine, etc.).
 You must analyze this sample to determine the corresponding RNA sequences, and determine whether the genetic markers are present and in the right order.

+NOTE: Multiple input case are seperated by a line of percent signs

 ## OUTPUT
 You must output whether the sample represents IMMUNE, SUSCEPTIBLE, or COMPROMISED .

+NOTE: Solutions to test cases should be seperated by a line of percent signs just like the input

 ## SAMPLE INPUT
 	    G======c